 This course provides an introduction on how to address climate change in natural resources management.
 The short learning programme such as this one will not turn participants into climate change experts, however, it will provide an informed platform for promoting climate change adaptation and mitigation in the environment and natural resources sectors through concrete activities by individuals and organisations.

 The workshop will aim at further training the post boot camp university students, who were passionate about teaching climate change to secondary and primary school teachers.
 The workshop will be held from 10th to 14 April 2017.

 MUCCRI was honored to participate in an interactive forum for multi-actor learning and deliberation on climate change adaptation knowledge, practice and capacity building in Africa, linked to enabling adaptation finance.
 Its aim was to strengthen linkages and commitment towards realizing high quality adaptation programmes and actions, supported by capacity building opportunities, and resulting in long term climate resilience among Africa’s vulnerable populations.

 The Research Action Lab aimed at enhancing action research on climate change adaptation in the agricultural sector.
 It convened a strategic group of up to 40 stakeholders ranging from academia from Makerere University, government and non-government institutions, research institutions, project implementing partners, civil society, to development partners with the intent to stimulate a discussion and co-creation of new ideas and strategies that will shape future research on adaptation in agriculture through identification of research gaps.

 The boot camp was held from 27th February to 3rd March 2017.
-The 2017 Student’s boot camp was built on the lessons learned from the previous 2 boot camps.
+It built on the lessons learned from the previous 2 boot camps.
 It brought together over 80 student from 8 Universities in Uganda and over 20 facilitators from all over the country.